 The term “pond scum” refers to various types of algae that form into clumps in a pond, sometimes creating carpets of pond scum across the surface of the water.
 These floating weeds can come in different colors, ranging from green and blue to brown and violet.

 In small quantities, pond scum is beneficial for the health of the pond water as it provides shelter and a food source for many different types of small fish, tadpoles, and insects.
-But when pond scum grows into large mats of algae as part of an algae bloom, it means that the pond’s ecosystem is starting to deteriorate as part of a process known as eutrophication.
+But when it grows into large mats of algae as part of an algae bloom, it means that the pond’s ecosystem is starting to deteriorate as part of a process known as eutrophication.

 What is Pond Scum?